-In general, regulations regarding measures to prevent money laundering and terrorist financing have become stricter in recent years.
+In general, regulations regarding measures to prevent money laundering and terrorist financing have become very strict in recent years.
 The banks involved in the transaction are increasingly demanding and checking documents proving the origin of funds.
-As a real estate transaction is generally classified as 'money laundering-prone' under national regulations, the identity of the respective investors must also be established beyond doubt.
+Since a real estate transaction is generally classified as 'money laundering prone' under national regulations, the identity of the respective investors and the source of funds must be established beyond doubt as well.

-Where a foreign investor is involved in real estate and asset transfers exceed €100,000, these must be reported to the National Bank of Austria.
+Where a foreign investor is involved in real estate and assets transfers exceeding €100,000 these must be reported to the National Bank of Austria.
 Furthermore, there are exchange control regulations regarding confiscation in cases of money laundering and terrorist financing.